HwWobbe/TW5.github.io/README.md

 <hr>

 * extend the current NamesPolicy to clarify the use of two character symbolStrings to increase informationDensity
+* continue editing files to indicate their relative importance as a month progresses.
 * re-try working with Branches raher than just using the commitChanges control
 * re-try local syncs
 <hr>